Bestselling author of The Aviator's Wife

 In The Swans of Fifth Avenue, Benjamin’s delivered an enthralling exploration into Truman Capote’s scandalous and headline-making friendships with Babe Paley and the New York society “swans” of the 1950s.
 The book was a New York Times bestseller and the #1 Indie Next pick for February 2016, and will be made into a limited television series starring Bryce Dallas Howard and produced by RatPac Entertainment.

-Benjamin’s next novel, The Girls in the Picture (January 2018), is the story of the friendship between two of Hollywood’s earliest female legends—screenwriter Frances Marion and superstar Mary Pickford.
+Benjamin’s latest novel, The Girls in the Picture, is the story of the friendship between two of Hollywood’s earliest female legends—screenwriter Frances Marion and superstar Mary Pickford.

 Benjamin lives in Chicago and has appeared at the Southern Festival of Books, the James Thurber House, the Dallas Museum of Art, and at many other literary festivals and libraries around the country.